umitanuki/scalp/README.md

 One of the contributions of this example is to demonstrate how to handle multiple stocks concurrently as independent routine using Python's asyncio.

-The strategy holds positions up to 2 minute and exits positions quickly, so you have to have more than $25k equity in your account due to the Pattern Day Trader rule, to run this example.
+The strategy holds positions for very short period and exits positions quickly, so you have to have more than $25k equity in your account due to the Pattern Day Trader rule, to run this example.
 For more information about PDT rule, please read the [document](https://docs.alpaca.markets/user-protections/#the-rule).